tzhf/chatguessr/README.md

 ## Differences

 ### Mode Settings

+- Chicken Mode:
+Closest guess doesn't get any any points next round.
+So last round is free.
+Additional Chicken Modes:
+- Getting a 5k bypasses you for getting 0 points next round.
+This means that 0 points will be given to the first non-5k guess in rounds 1-4.
+- Getting a 5k always gives you points even if you were first the previous round.

 - Wrong Country only mode:
 If you plonk in the right Country you get 0 points.
 Be aware that Borders are not always mapped 100% right.
 Guessing right on the border can be dangerous.
 Do you dare to plonk one of your 50/50?
 Which side of the right country are you plonking?